arvigeus/AZ-204/Questions/Entra ID.md

 Question: You are a solutions architect for 'StreamBox,' a video streaming service.
 The company wants to implement a feature that allows users to quickly sign in using their social media credentials like Instagram, Reddit, or Google, in addition to their regular email accounts.
 Which Azure service should be utilized to meet this requirement?

-- [ ] Azure AD B2B
+- [ ] Microsoft Entra ID B2B
 - [ ] Azure Multi-Factor Authentication
-- [x] Azure AD B2C
+- [x] Microsoft Entra ID B2C
-- [ ] Azure AD Single Tenant Authentication
+- [ ] Microsoft Entra ID Single Tenant Authentication

-Answer: AD B2C supports authentication through a variety of social media platforms and email accounts, making it the most suitable choice for this scenario.
+Answer: Emtra ID B2C supports authentication through a variety of social media platforms and email accounts, making it the most suitable choice for this scenario.

 ---